Install Node.js from https://nodejs.org/

 return graph

-tools_condition from langgraph.prebuilt automatically routes to tools if the agent's response contains tool calls, or to END if it does not — replacing the manual should_continue router used in previous lessons.
+tools_condition from langgraph.prebuilt routes to tools if the agent's response has tool calls, or to END if it does not.
+It replaces the manual should_continue router from earlier lessons.

 Search Function